-Transforaminal Lumbar Interbody Fusion, abbreviated TLIF, is a type of lumbar (lower back) spine surgery thatfi combines one or more interbody devices (such as a cage) with bone graft article to stimulate bony fusion.
-Transforaminal means through (trans) the foramen.
+Transforaminal Lumbar Interbody Fusion is a type of lumbar (lower back) spine surgery that combines one or more interbody devices (such as a cage) with bone graft to stimulate bony fusion.
 The neuroforamen are natural openings created between two vertebrae (Fig. 1).

 Figure 1

-Depending on your spinal disorder, number of levels to be treated, and other factors, surgery may be performed as an open approach or minimally invasive surgery (MIS).
+Depending on your spinal disorder, the number of levels to be treated and other factors, surgery may be performed as an open approach or minimally invasive surgery (MIS).
 An open approach requires a long(er) incision and involves cutting through muscle and other soft tissues to gain access to the intervertebral disc(s).
 Minimally invasive surgery uses small incisions (some puncture-like) and specialized equipment such as dilatational devices to gently separate muscle and soft tissue.
-Your surgeon will explain what your surgical procedure may involve, as well as intended benefits and possible risks and complications.
+Your surgeon will explain what your surgical procedure may involve and the intended benefits and possible risks and complications.

 TLIF Procedure

-The procedure is performed using image-guidance and involves facetectomy.
-The term facetectomy means removal of a facet joint (Fig. 2).
+The procedure uses image guidance and involves removing a facet joint (Fig. 2).
 Posterior to each vertebra are two facet joints.
-During the procedure, a partial or complete facetectomy is performed on either the right or left facet joint.
+A partial or complete facetectomy is performed on either the right or left facet joint during the procedure.
 This allows visualization and removal of the intervertebral disc.

 Figure 2